kirjavascript/quine-howto/README.md

 }
 ```

-This can also include indirect access of the source, like some of the early examples in this article.
+This can also include indirect access of parts of the source, like some of the early examples in this file.

-The error quines listed in this file are also kinda cheaty.

-Rather than trivial expressions

-Expressions like `0` or `()` act like quines, but are generally deemed too trivial to count as "legit".
-[The shortest C quine](https://raw.githubusercontent.com/c00kiemon5ter/ioccc-obfuscated-c-contest/master/1994/smr.hint) is somewhat tenuous too.
+If you're going to cheat, the best approach is probably [this one](https://raw.githubusercontent.com/c00kiemon5ter/ioccc-obfuscated-c-contest/master/1994/smr.hint).

 <!-- HQ9+ (1 byte) -->